Solo Travel in Croatia

 Starting from 7 day trips from Zagreb to Dubrovnik you can explore Croatia overland or on a sailing trip.
 If you are planning to explore the Balkans, they also offer trips to Montenegro and Bosnia.
 If you have longer than 2 weeks you can travel with them down to Greece or explore 9 countries within a month with their classic tour.
 I have personally used G Adventures and recommend them as a solo female friendly company.

-MedSailors – If you’ve ever wanted to sail around the Mediterranean but have no experience as a sailor, then hop aboard a Medsailors tour instead.
-Medsailors arrange sailing trips to Croatia where you get a chance to try out your sailing skills (if you feel inclined too).
-Catering for 18 to 35 year olds, the sailing trips are week-long.
-As a solo you get paired up in a cabin.
+Travel Talk – If you’ve ever wanted to sail around the Mediterranean but have no experience as a sailor, then hop aboard a Travel Talk sailing tour instead.
+Sail from Dubrovnik to Split in 8 days or Split to Dubrovnik in reverse.
+Breakfasts and lunch are prepared onboard daily and you get to spend the evenings in a different port.
+Aimed at 18 to 39-year-olds, the sailing trips are week-long and as a solo, you get paired up in a cabin.

 - Secret Zagreb – Explore the secret side of the city on a Secret Zagreb Walk, join a ghost tour and learn about notorious witch hunts and dark Croatian writers or take their Badass Women of Zagreb day tour and learn about some of Croatia's most remarkable women.

 - Zadar Walking Tour – You can easily do your own walking tour around Zadar especially the Old Town but if you prefer the chance to meet others and learn about what you are seeing join a walking tour like this one.